 1860 - Charleston's population estimated to be 40,500.

 1860 - (Nov 7) Abraham Lincoln's election prompts the resignation of federal officials in the city.

 1860 - (Dec 20) Ordinance of Secession ratified by "a Convention of the People of the State of South Carolina" in Institute Hall in Charleston, proclaiming South Carolina "an independent commonwealth."

 1861 - (April 12) Confederate forces open fire upon Ft.
-Sumter, the first shots of the Civil War.
+Sumter, the first shots of the American Civil War.

 1861 - (Dec 19) Union forces sink the "Stone Fleet" in the harbor channel to begin their blockade of Charleston.